Common Marriage Problems And What You Can Do About Them

-The Solution: Sit Down and Talk to Them About It Together
+The Solution: Sit Down And Talk To Them About It Together

 The Issue: Financial Troubles

-The Solution: Formulate a Financial Plan and Guidelines
+The Solution: Formulate A Financial Plan And Guidelines

 The Issue: Helping Out Around The House

-While we would all enjoy the ease of having a house that took care of itself and required no maintenance, part of being partners is working together to take care of the chores and to make sure that the house is properly cleaned and maintained.
-However, when you add a busy schedule to the mix, and for some couples, children, it quickly becomes an issue that many couples begin arguing about.
+While we would all enjoy the ease of having a house that took care of itself and required no maintenance, part of being partners is working together to take care of the chores and make sure that the house is properly cleaned and maintained.
+However, when you add a busy schedule to the mix, and for some couples, children, it can quickly become an issue that many couples begin arguing about.
 So, what can you do?

-The Solution: Create a Chore Chart or Schedule
+The Solution: Create A Chore Chart Or Schedule

-The Issue: Poor Sex Life (or Intimacy)
+The Issue: Poor Sex Life (Or Intimacy)

-The Issue: A Lack of Appreciation or Attention
+The Issue: A Lack Of Appreciation Or Attention

-When we first get into a relationship with someone, we are completely involved with that person, and we give them as much attention and appreciation when we have the opportunity.
-However, over time, this amount of appreciation and attention can wane, leaving your partner feeling as though they are not cared for or appreciated anymore.
-While this is rarely the case, this feeling can cause issues between you and your partner and make it more difficult to get along with your significant other.
+When we first get into a relationship with someone, we are often completely involved with that person and give them attention and appreciation at every opportunity.
+However, this amount of appreciation and attention can wane over time, leaving your partner feeling as though they are not cared for or appreciated anymore.
+While this is rarely the case, this feeling can cause issues between you and your partner and make it more difficult for the two of you to get along.

-The Solution: Squeezing More Affection into Your Schedule
+The Solution: Squeezing More Affection Into Your Schedule

-The Issue: Problems with Communication
+The Issue: Problems With Communication

-The Solution: Seek Out Communication Tools and Resources
+The Solution: Seek Out Communication Tools And Resources

-The Issue: Differences in Morals and Values
+The Issue: Differences In Morals And Values

-The Solution: Come to a Compromise
+The Solution: Come To A Compromise

 The Issue: Too Much Stress